liamzdenek/ferment-ai/memory-bank/systemPatterns.md

 12. **Error Handling and Logging**: We've added comprehensive error handling and logging throughout the system to aid in debugging and troubleshooting.

 13. **State Conversion**: We've implemented proper conversion of plain objects to Maps and Sets when deserializing journal state from HTTP requests.

+14. **Manager-Based Modularization**: We've modularized the Journal implementation into specialized manager classes, each with a single responsibility, making the code more maintainable, testable, and extensible.

 ## Implemented Patterns